From Gugulethu to Greatness: Coach Ntuthu’s Journey of Empowerment

 School of Hard Knocks (SoHK) uses touch rugby to help young people improve their wellbeing.
 Our philosophy is to create a fun and safe environment that offers emotional support and physical challenges to develop learners’ inner resources so that they grow in their ability to self-assess, manage their emotions, and make better life choices.

-The SoHK Schools programme is a 1-year intervention, working with groups of around 30 pupils in grade 9, in schools based predominantly in the CBD of Cape Town.
+The SoHK Schools programme is a 1-year intervention, working with 900 learners in grade 7 and 9, in groups of approximately 30, at schools based in or around the CBD of Cape Town.
 We offer weekly life skills training through touch rugby coaching and mentoring.

 The Role